-Technically, THEP Thai is our second favorite Thai spot on the Upper East Side (Up Thai is our first) - but this place has something most others don’t.
+THEP Thai is one of our favorite Thai spots uptown, in part because it has something most others don’t.
 It’s called outdoor seating.
 Bring your animal, and take advantage.
 This place is perfect for a casual weeknight dinner when your dog is starting to resent you for always being absent, and you want some quality khao soi, pad see ew, or crab fried rice.

 As much as you might think you like eating outside at the Shake Shack in Madison Square Park, the dogs of New York City like it more.
 Mostly because there are trees, and other dog butts to smell, and something humans eat called cheeseburgers.
 We’re fairly certain they talk about this place like it’s heaven.

 Pig Beach is a huge BBQ spot next to the canal in Gowanus, and the majority of the space here is an outdoor courtyard.
-Stand by the bar or sit at a picnic table, and see how long you can resist before you start slipping Milo pieces of pulled pork and brisket.
+Sit at a picnic table, and see how long you can resist before you start slipping Milo pieces of pulled pork and brisket.

 Lavender Lake is about a block away from Pig Beach, and it has a great, dog-friendly backyard full of picnic tables.
-It also serves better-than-average bar food like burgers, calamari, and fried chicken sandwiches, and there’s always a good crowd here.
+It also serves better-than-average bar food like burgers, calamari, and fried chicken sandwiches.

 Lucky Dog is the premier drinking-with-your-dog destination in Williamsburg.
 Maybe that’s because of the name, or maybe it’s because this semi-divey bar is on a busy stretch of Bedford Avenue and has a nice backyard.
 Either way, whether you want to drink a beer with your dog or just pet someone else’s Golden Retriever while they aren’t looking, come here.

 You struck up a conversation with some other people in the lobby at doggy daycare, and decided you should all get together.
 Now you need a place that’s big enough so Koda doesn’t have to sit on your lap while you try to find out if the owner of that dachshund is single.
-This Greenpoint bar has a huge backyard full of tables, couches, and space to walk around.
-Also, it’s pretty far north, so it rarely gets too crowded.
+This Greenpoint bar has a huge backyard full of tables and couches, and since it’s pretty far north, it rarely gets too crowded.

 You want to have some drinks on the water, but your options are limited - places serving $19 glasses of sparkling rosé to people in white linen pants don’t tend to be dog-friendly.
 Head to Anable Basin, an outdoor bar in LIC with great views of Manhattan.
 There are a bunch of picnic tables right on the East River where you can have some drinks and bar food while your canine roommate barks like crazy at the ferry docking nearby.

 If you’re looking for space, Nowadays has it.
-This is an indoor/outdoor bar in Ridgewood with an enormous backyard full of trees, picnic tables, and games like ping pong.
+This giant bar in Ridgewood has a park-sized backyard full of trees, picnic tables, and games like ping pong.
 Your dog technically needs to be on a leash, but will appreciate being outside where it’s at least possible to stare at birds and think about eating them.
-There’s a bar and a food truck outside, and there’s also a dance party on Sundays called Mister Sunday (dogs are allowed there, too).

 The ivy-covered courtyard at LIC Bar is a great place to hang out with your dog.
-Get a shot and beer special at the bar, and then head out back, where there’s live music every weekend in the summer.
+Get a shot and beer special, and hang out in the backyard, where there’s live music every weekend in the summer.